nidhidew/mern-stack-tutorial/README.md

 We then use the `reduxForm` higher-order component to wrap our `SimpleForm` component, providing a unique identifier (`form: 'simple'`) for this form.
 This creates a Redux-form-connected component that can be used in our application to manage form state.

 You can then render the `SimpleForm` component in your application and handle form submission using the Redux store to manage form state.

+## Chapter 8

+- here we learn about authentication and authorization
+- Authentication and authorization are two related but distinct concepts in the context of security and access control in software systems.

+1. **Authentication**:
+   - Authentication is the process of verifying the identity of a user or system.
+   - It ensures that the user or system is who or what it claims to be.
+   - Common authentication methods include:
+     - **Username and Password**: The user provides a username and a password, which are compared against a database of authorized users.
+     - **Token-based Authentication**: The user provides a token (e.g., JSON Web Token or JWT) that verifies their identity.
+     - **OAuth**: A protocol for token-based authentication that allows users to access resources on one site using their credentials from another site.
+   - Once authentication is successful, the user is considered authenticated and can access the system or resources.

+2. **Authorization**:
+   - Authorization is the process of determining whether a user or system is allowed to access a particular resource or perform a particular action.
+   - It is based on the identity established during authentication and the permissions associated with that identity.
+   - Authorization is often implemented using roles or permissions:
+     - **Roles**: A role defines a set of permissions that determine what actions a user can perform.
+     - **Permissions**: Permissions specify what actions are allowed or denied for a specific resource.
+   - Authorization ensures that users can only access the resources and perform the actions that they are allowed to based on their identity and permissions.

+In summary, authentication verifies the identity of a user or system, while authorization determines what resources and actions a user or system is allowed to access based on their identity and permissions.
+Both are crucial components of security and access control in software systems.

+JWT stands for JSON Web Token.
+It is a compact, URL-safe means of representing claims to be transferred between two parties.
+The claims in a JWT are encoded as a JSON object that is used as the payload of a JSON Web Signature (JWS) structure or as the plaintext of a JSON Web Encryption (JWE) structure, enabling the claims to be digitally signed or integrity protected with a Message Authentication Code (MAC) and/or encrypted.

+JWTs can be used to securely transmit information between parties as a JSON object.
+This information can be verified and trusted because it is digitally signed.
+JWTs are commonly used for authentication and information exchange in web development.

+A JWT typically consists of three parts separated by dots (e.g., `xxxxx.yyyyy.zzzzz`):

+1. **Header**: Contains metadata about the type of token and the signing algorithm being used.
+2. **Payload**: Contains the claims.
+Claims are statements about an entity (typically, the user) and additional data.
+3. **Signature**: Used to verify that the sender of the JWT is who it says it is and to ensure that the message wasn't changed along the way.

+JWTs are often used in authentication mechanisms.
+When a user logs in, the server generates a JWT and sends it back to the client.
+The client then includes this JWT in subsequent requests to access protected resources.
+The server can verify the JWT to ensure that the client is authenticated and determine the user's identity and permissions based on the JWT claims.